-Looking at the fund's more recent history, the Prusik Asia Smaller Companies Fund fell by 15.3% in the third quarter of this year, which was 1.1% less than the index fall of 16.5%.
-While the fund did outperform the index, it was clearly a very disappointing quarter in terms of absolute returns.
-Shaken by the twin uncertainties of the Chinese authorities' changes to its exchange rate policy in mid-August and what impact this might have on exchange rates around the region, plus renewed fears concerning the prospect of slowing growth and an unmanageable debt pile in China, markets did what they often do when uncertainty reigns and headed south.
-The fund was not immune to these gyrations.
+Looking at the fund's more recent history, the Prusik Asia Fund fell by 12.1% in the third quarter of this year, which was 4.4% less than the index fall of 16.5%.
+While relative performance for the fund was decent, it was clearly a disappointing quarter in terms of absolute returns.
+Shaken by the twin uncertainties of the Chinese authorities' changes to its exchange rate policy in mid-August and what impact this might have on exchange rates around the region, plus renewed fears concerning the prospect of slowing growth and an unmanageable debt pile in China, markets did what they often do when uncertainty reigns and fell.
+While the fund was clearly not immune to these gyrations, there were a number of themes which held up well during the quarter.
+In fact two thirds of the fund was invested in themes which generated an above index return.